 Today I am sharing how to help someone else declutter.
 A few days ago my dad mentioned that he wanted help decluttering.
 Since I love to declutter I was happy to help.

 My dad, being the organized guy he is, knew exactly what to get rid of, but this isn’t always the case.

-Here is the video of us decluttering his closet.
+Here is the video of us decluttering my dad’s closet.

-These are my best tips on how to help someone else declutter their stuff
+These are my best tips on how to help someone declutter their stuff

 - You can pull everything out and then sort through it.
 This makes a huge mess and can be very overwhelming.

 - Another way is to decide on each item as you pull it out of where you are decluttering.
-Pull something out and decide immediately if it is keep, donate or trash.
+Pull something out and decide immediately if it is a keep, donate, or trash item.

 - Go section by section.
 Dump one drawer out, declutter it, and put it back together.

 All of these different ways of decluttering can be very effective it just depends on what you think will work best in each situation.
 I helped a friend declutter her closet and she had so much in there with not a lot of room to sort everything.
 In this case, we ended up pulling about 10 items out at a time, sorting, and rehanging.